PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 # Installation Guide - Quick

-## Prepare Jupyter Notebook server files
+## Prepare Jupyter Notebook server
 Git clone https://github.com/PHI-Toolkit/jupyterhub-deploy-docker-localhost.
 Change to the `jupyterhub-deploy-docker-localhost` folder and run the steps below.

+On Ubuntu Linux 18.04 (Bionic), you might have to (Linux terminal commands):
+1. Install git - `sudo apt install git`
+2. Install Docker, Docker Compose, make - `sudo install-docker-bionic.sh`

+The next steps entail three rounds of modification levels (**1=no modification (default settings)**, **2=LetsEncrypt certificates**, **3=GitHub OAuth authentication**).

 ## Round 1: Run `buildhub.sh` script unmodified
-This enables you to run on `localhost` or an IP address (if you set it up on a remote VM, i.e., Digital Ocean, Lightsail or Linode), an unmodified Jupyter Notebook that has a self-signed certificate, and `jovyan` as the user.
+This enables you to run on `localhost` or an IP address (if you set it up on a remote VM, i.e., Digital Ocean, Lightsail, Linode, Contabo), an unmodified Jupyter Notebook that has a self-signed certificate, and `jovyan` as the user.
 1. Run `buildhub.sh`
 2. When the script finishes, run the `starthub.sh` script
 3. Go to https://localhost on your Chrome browser to view the JupyterHub log in page.
-The default login name and password are set in the `.env` file.
+The default login name is "jovyan" and password is set in the `.env` file.

 ## Round 2: Run `buildhub.sh` script with LetsEncrypt certificate
 Modify `.env` file LetsEncrypt section: